gemc/detectors/basic_examples/3_Working_with_geometry/ex3_2_parameters_and_variations/README.txt

 The example should be able to run directly in gemc with the provided text input files and  the gcard option file using the command:
 	gemc.command ctof.gcard

-The configuration variation can be selected in the gcard file.
+If one wants to generate the text input files from the provided python scripts, the location of the python api files should be added to the PYTHONPATH.
+If installing via the DMG, add the following path for gemc-2.6: export PYTHONPATH=$PYTHONPATH:/Applications/gemc-2.6.app/gemc.app/Contents/Resources/api/python Adjust version number for a different gemc version

-If one wants to generate the text input files from the provided python scripts, the files in the GitHub gemc/api/python folder must be copied to a convenient location and included in the python path so the modules in the api can be imported.
 When this is done, generate the project files using:
-	python3 ctof.py config.dat
+	./ctof.py config.dat
 WARNING:  this will overwrite the original project text files.